c26cfc58fd353b098cc05b5ff4a95273

 faqs for the big lap of Australia

-How long does it take to drive around Australia?
+How long does it take to do a lap of Australia?

-What are the best times of the year for driving around Australia?
+What is the best time of year to travel Australia?

 How much does it cost to do a lap of Australia?